 But the good news is God is greater than our sometimes shrinky-dink faith.
-And though I can't promise that tomorrow everything will be better, I can tell you that God will be through your situation, and He will hear you as you make the effort to prayer what feels like feeble prayers.
+And though I can't promise that tomorrow everything will be better, I can tell you that God will be with you through your situation, and He will hear you as you make the effort to pray what feels like feeble prayers.

 Here are four things that have helped me make it through some dark times.
 My hope is they will equip you to pray, even when your faith feels small:

 Ask God for His perspective.
 We see through a glass darkly (1 Corinthians 13:12).
 In other words, our vantage point isn't always accurate.
 God not only sees the entire picture, He can enable us to perceive His viewpoint.
 I'm always amazed when the airplane I'm on soars above thick storm clouds into spectacularly clear, blue skies.
 That's sort of like what God can do.
 Yes, it's still raining down below, but the sun is still shining--and we can see the storm won't last long.